vedph/gve-doc/model/example-48.md

 > Note that this transcription preserves the original habit of prepending a space before punctuation characters, and uses characters like `ſ` for `s`.

-In our reconstruction, the first operation is a simple change in punctuation: at the end of line 4, the hand re­places semicolon with colon.

-> Of course, for the whole reconstruction the ordering of operations within a stage is just conventional and follows the reading order.
+In our **reconstruction** these are the operations grouped by the respective hands (whitin each group, the order of operations is just conventional and follows the reading order: from top to bottom, and from left to right):

+- 🟠 _orange hand_:

+1. at the end of line 4, re­place semicolon with colon.
-Then it reorders words in line 5.
-This is done by just adding ordinal numbers on top of the words.
-Finally, it adds an annotation at the left of the first line, "sten".
+2. reorder words in line 5.
+This is indicated by adding ordinal numbers on top of the words.
+3. add an annotation at the left of the first line, "sten".
 This is the correct ending for the word "künstlichen".
 This ends the alteration stages by the orange hand.

-Now, the red hand's operations start.
-First, the red hand clarifies the intent of the pre­vious hand, by inser­ting "st" at the right place.
-Then it adds a dot on the "i" of "Weich" (as it was missing), and confirms the reordering in line 5, by redrawing the numbers in red.
-Then, in the last line it replaces "Dann" with "Die"; removes "bist" and "und" before the second "bist"; and adds "und" before "ein Engel".
+- 🔴 _red hand_:

+1. clarify the intent of the pre­vious hand, by inser­ting "st" at the right place.
+2. add a dot on the "i" of "Weich" (as it was missing).
+3. confirm the reordering in line 5, by redrawing the numbers in red.
+4. in the last line: replace "Dann" with "Die";
+5. remove the first "bist";
+6. remove the following "und" before the second "bist";
+7. add "und" before "ein Engel".

-Finally, later an ● epigram number was added, with black ink.
+- finally, later an epigram number was added, with black ink.

 Now, let's describe all this in our model, for both textual and graphical layers, via operations.
+In what follows, for each operation we add the tag of the generated text (e.g. `v1`), its type (e.g. `annotate`) followed by its [DSL](snapshot#operations-dsl) representation and a comment.

 ## Operations

-- **orange hand**:
+- 🟠 **orange hand**:

 ▶️ (`v1`) **annotate**: 65: `[r_char-offsets="65:x=100 179:x=100 295:x=100 406:x=100" *log:="Indent lines."]`: the first operation outputs a new version, v1, and it is just an initial setup to indent lines.
 As we have seen, base text layout has no indentation, so we need to customize it before start.
 That's why we use an annotation operation, which only adds features, without changing the text.
 In this case we add a horizontal offset to the first character of each even line in the epigram, thus indenting them.
 The offsets feature contains multiple pairs, each with character identifier and offset value.
 Also we constantly add a _log_ feature, with a short description about the intent of the operation, to make the code more reada­ble.